padmapuli/Bank-Loan-Analysis-Using-SQL-and-Power-Bi-/README.md

 - Average interest rate: Calculating the average interest rate across all loans, month to date, and monitoring the month over month variations in interest rates will provide insights into our lendig portfolios overall cost.
 - Average debt to income ratio: Evaluating the average DTI for borrowers helps to guage their financial health.
 Compute the DTI for all loans, month to date and track month over month fluctuations.
+  # Loan Status Grid View
+     In ordet to gain a comprehensive overview of lending operations and monitor the performance of loans grid view report is created by categorising loan status.
+By providing insights into metrics such as
+     Total loan applications,Total funded amount, Total amount received, month to date funded amount, amount received, Average interest rate and Average debt to income ratio.
+This grid view helps to make data driven decissions and assess the health of loan portfolio.